Predicting Inflation with Recurrent Neural Networks: Introduction

 \section{Introduction}

-A good forecast model for inflation is essential for economic agents and policy makers.
-Yet, inflation dynamics has evolved substantially in the past decades, and the search for a reliable model is still an ongoing research question.
-Up until recently, it was hard to improve over simple univariate models for inflation, such as the unobserved components with stochastic volatility (UC-SV) model of \cite{stock07}, or autoregressive models.
-But the recent advances in machine learning methods have spurred the interest of economists in different techniques for inflation prediction, yielding promising results so far.\footnote{\cite{medeiros} is an important example, where the authors find that random forests significantly improve upon standard benchmarks when predicting US inflation.}
+A good forecast model for inflation is essential for economic agents and policy makers, yet up until recently, it was hard to improve over simple univariate specifications (\citealp{ao}; \citealp{stock07}; \citealp{faust}).
+New advances in machine learning have spurred the interest of economists in applying different methods to macroeconomic forecasting with the general promise of improvements in forecast accuracy.
+The common downside of machine learning techniques, including neural networks, is the lack of interpretability.
+For inflation prediction in particular this could be a problem, since much of the effort is devoted to understand the (likely unstable) underlying inflation process, sometimes at the expense of marginal increases in forecasting gains.

-This paper investigates the ability of neural networks to forecast inflation, with a special focus on recurrent neural networks.
-On the one hand, neural networks are well known by their flexibility in modelling nonlinearities while able to process large amounts of data efficiently.\footnote{The universality theorem of neural networks, first studied by \cite{cybenko}, suggests that a relatively simple feed-forward model can approximate any continuous function up to an arbitrary degree of accuracy.} On the other, recurrent neural networks, a sub-class of neural networks, were specifically designed to model sequences of observations, and are therefore appealing for the study of time series.
-I consider a specific recurrent neural network to predict inflation, the long-short term memory (LSTM) model.
-There are two main reasons why this model is well suited for this task.

-The first is related to the way the model handles past information.
-While the traditional feed-forward neural network processes all input lags forwards and simultaneously in the network, recurrent models process each time period sequentially, where the input of a given time step is the output of the previous one.
-This recursion usually continues until a fixed lag $L$ is reached.
-In practice, this translates into modelling explicitly the dependence between consecutive time periods along the series, which may explain the wide success of the LSTM model in the fields of speech recognition (audio to text), text translation (text to text), and sentiment analysis (text to rating), to name a few.